 Korean Students Fellowship

-Korean Students Fellowship (KSF) consists of Korean seminary students at Liberty.
-Its purpose is to assist Korean students adjusting to a new life in Lynchburg, to promote Christian fellowship among Korean students and to foster evangelical theology.
+The Korean Students Fellowship (KSF) consists of Korean divinity students at Liberty University.
+Its purpose is to assist Korean students adjusting to a new life in Lynchburg, promote Christian fellowship among Korean students, and foster evangelical theology.

-Korean students, their families and local residents attend Korean Baptist Church of Lynchburg (KBCL).
-Services are held at 7 p.m. on Wednesdays and 11 a.m. on Sundays at Old TRBC sanctuary (701 Thomas Rd.
-Lynchburg).
-The college group meets on Fridays.
+The congregation of 701 Korean Church is comprised of Korean students, their families, and local residents.
+The number 701 is the street number where Thomas Road Baptist Church (TRBC) started.
+The name of the church signifies the spiritual legacy and ministry heritage of the late Dr. Jerry Falwell, Sr., who planted TRBC and founded Liberty University.
+Services are held at 7 p.m. on Wednesdays and 11 a.m. and 1:30 p.m. on Sundays at the old TRBC sanctuary (701 Thomas Rd., Lynchburg).
+The college group, God is Love community (GIL), also meets on Fridays.
 The church offers dawn prayer meetings at 6:00 a.m. from Monday to Saturday at the White Chapel on campus.
-Please visit website www.lkci.org for details.
+Please visit www.lkci.org for details.

 Korean Language Assistance Program